ksdavidc/digitalgardenforJrCoders/src/site/notes/Prep Notes/Showcase/Making a Loop De Loop Project.md

 Basically the same:
 1. Copy the Loop Return.
 2. Flip the image left to right.
 3. In bitmap mode, use the square selection tool to delete **just a little from the top**.
-We need a little bit of curve to keep the player from flying off, but we don't want to go the whole way.
+The cutoff is a little above where the path turns.
+We need a little bit of curve to keep the player from flying off, but we don't want to go the whole way, because we need the Antiplatform costume will catch the upward gravity.

 Then repeat steps 4 and 5 above.